mph-/lcapy/doc/tutorial.rst

 - `val` -- the expression as evaluated as a floating point value (if possible)

-and a number of generic methods including:
+and a number of generic methods (see :ref:`expressionsmethods`) including:

 - `simplify()` -- attempt simple simplification of the expression